sundial-protocol/docs/technical-spec/2-user-event-protocol/2-transaction-request.rst

-However, while on Cardano L1 two transactions with non-overlapping validity intervals cannot be included in the same block, the analogous L2 transactions *can* be included in a Midgard block if its event interval overlaps each transaction.
-Thus, transaction validity intervals on Midgard define only the relation between transactions and blocks but do not necessarily imply a temporal precedence relation between transactions.
+However, while on Cardano L1 two transactions with non-overlapping validity intervals cannot be included in the same block, the analogous L2 transactions *can* be included in a Sundial block if its event interval overlaps each transaction.
+Thus, transaction validity intervals on Sundial define only the relation between transactions and blocks but do not necessarily imply a temporal precedence relation between transactions.